‘Hyperautomation’ ranks #1 in Gartner’s list of top 10 strategic technology trends for 2020.*

 Loan processing involves multiple steps, including pre-qualification, application, estimation, document validation, credit reports, appraisals, underwriting, and closure.
 It is usually a paper-intensive, time-consuming, and error-prone process.
 A mortgage company receives numerous loan applications daily through many sources.
 Each application can have hundreds of documents to process.
 Manual mortgage loan processing has huge risks related to lost documentation, costly data entry errors, and compliance violations.
 Additionally, a high cost of loan origination and an accelerated average time to closure cause a significant reduction in profit per loan.

 Automated and well-integrated workflow can help in closing loans in record time.
 With Hyperautomation, businesses can automate data extraction from various sources, streamline data entry into multiple discrete systems, and get enhanced visibility into the end-to-end process.

 There are several benefits of Hyperautomation for automating data-centric processes.

-If you are interested to learn more about how to utilize Hyperautomation involving field force and save back-office costs, join our upcoming live webinar.
+If you are interested to learn more about how to utilize Hyperautomation involving field force and save back-office costs, watch our webinar.
 Alan Hester, President at Nividous, will talk about the unique capabilities of the Nividous RPA platform and its business use cases.

 *Smarter With Gartner, “Gartner Top 10 Strategic Technology Trends for 2020,” October 21, 2019. https://www.gartner.com/smarterwithgartner/gartner-top-10-strategic-technology-trends-for-2020.